gmc-code/PC-Microbit-Extension-backup/docs/games/press_it.rst

     | Set up the game object to control the game, including the TIMELIMIT dictionary, the LEVELUP tuple, the initial level and score.

-| The code below imports the random module and creates the game object by creating an instance of the TiltPixels class.
+| The code below imports the random module and creates the game object by creating an instance of the PressItGame class.

 .. code-block:: python